pimentacaroline/movies-api/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 myIMDB - API <a name="about-project"></a>
+# 📖 movies-api <a name="about-project"></a>

-** myIMDB - API** is the server-side component of a “movies” web application.
+**movies-api** is the server-side component of a “movies” web application.
 This API will provide users with information about different movies, directors, and genres.

 ## 🛠 Built With <a name="built-with"></a>